asreview/asreview/docs/source/10minutes_asreview.rst

 , which can be read by your favorite spreadsheet software (such as Microsoft Excel).

 In the exported file, papers are ordered as follows: 1) the manually included papers, 2) the unlabeled papers by decreasing likeliness of inclusion, 3) the manually excluded papers.
+There should be a column called "label", which represents this by a "1" for included papers, "0" for excluded papers and empty for unlabeled papers.